andrew henderson menu

 As you can probably see, the terms easy and affordable are very relative when discussing second residencies in the EU.

-Are these programs the most affordable ones in Europe?
+• Are these programs the most affordable ones in Europe? – Yes.

-Are they the easiest and most affordable residency programs in the world?
+• Are they the easiest and most affordable residence programs in the world? – No.

-The winner of that contest is Cambodia.
+A good example is Cambodia.
 Practically anyone qualifies.
-Anyone who arrives on a visa on arrival or a travel visa can then turn that visa into a one-year Cambodian business visa for less than $300.
+Anyone who arrives on a visa-on-arrival or a travel visa can then convert that visa into a one-year Cambodian business visa for less than US$300.

-From there, you can take your visa to a fixer; they will take your passport and visa into an immigration office and will get you a one year visa.
+From there, you can take your visa to a fixer; they will take your passport and visa to an immigration office and will get you a one-year visa.
 That visa is renewable every year as long as you pay that small fee.

 This will give you the right to live and work in Cambodia.
 You can then establish a second residence.